-We invested over \$0.35 million in 'Beyond PE' pilot clinical trials to expand the use of Technegas® into the diagnosis and monitoring of severe Asthma which represents a much larger market than our current application in the Pulmonary Embolism market.
+We invested over \$0.35 million in a 'Beyond PE' clinical trial to expand the use of Technegas® into the diagnosis and monitoring of severe Asthma which represents a much larger market than our current application in the Pulmonary Embolism market.
 We expect to see the first publication generated from this study during the first calendar half of 2020.